-Inventors and small businesses that meet certain financial thresholds and other criteria may be eligible for free legal assistance in preparing and filing a patent application.
-The Patent Pro Bono Program is a nationwide network of independently operated regional programs that match volunteer patent professionals with financially under-resourced inventors and small businesses for the purpose of securing patent protection.
-Each regional program provides services for residents of one or more states.
-Please watch this short series of videos to learn more.
+If you’re an inventor or small business owner, you may be eligible for free legal assistance in preparing and filing a patent application.
+The Patent Pro Bono Program is a nationwide network of independently operated regional programs that matches volunteer patent attorneys and agents with financially under-resourced inventors and small businesses to provide free legal assistance in securing patent protection.
+Watch this series of short videos to learn more about the program.

-Your gross household income should be less than three times the federal poverty level guidelines though some regional programs may have different criteria.
+Income - Your gross household income should be less than three times the federal poverty level guidelines (though some regional programs may have different criteria)

-You must be able to describe the particular features of the invention and how it works.
+Invention - ability to describe the particular features of your invention and how it works

-Because the specific requirements of income, knowledge, and invention vary by program, you should contact your regional program for specific information.
-Learn more by selecting your regional program on the Patent Pro Bono Coverage Map below.
+Because specific income, knowledge, and invention requirements vary by program, contact your regional program for specific information by using the Patent Pro Bono Coverage Map below.

-On the above map, click on the state you live in to apply directly to the regional program for your state.
-All regional programs provide online application forms.
+On the above map, select the state you live in to apply directly to the regional program serving your state.
+All regional programs provide online application forms for free patent assistance.

 Continuing Legal Education (CLE) Credit